 Remember...
 Whilst we are encouraging the use of the Internet to enhance children's learning, we remind parents about the importance of online safety.
 If you have any concerns or need advice, please visit our eSafety page here.

 Reading appears regularly on each year group's timetable.
-It is vitally important that children regularly read.
+It is vitally important that children continually read.

 Key Stage 2 children can access Accelerated Reader quizzes at home using the following link: Accelerated Reader

-The staff love reading.
+Our staff love reading!
 Reading for just 20 minutes a day has many benefits, including strengthening the brain and building vocabulary, and this is why we want you to read daily at home.
 If you are finding it difficult to get hold of books, the following websites have a range of books that you can access for free, online.

-Here is a compilation of our staff reading during the lock down back in the summer term...
+Here is a compilation of our staff reading during a previous lock down...

-All children will receive an invite them to join a class meeting using Google Meet through Google Classrooms.
-TIf your child wishes to join the meeting, connecting with their class teacher and friends, all they need to do is join the meeting (using the link within the invite) at the time, on the right date.
+All children will receive an invite to join a class event using Google Meet through Google Classrooms.
+If your child wishes to join the meeting - connecting with their class teacher and friends - all they need to do is join the meeting (using the link within the invite) at the time, on the right date.

 surname and initial of first name, followed by... @stopsleyprimary.co.uk